-An HP reservoir is included inside the XYL'EM box.
-This reservoir is used for filling the low pressure reservoir, for " flushing " the samples and to measures sample hydraulic conductance in the high pressure mode.
-The reservoir is a stainless steal captive air tank.
+An HP reservoir is included inside the XYL'EM-Plus box.
+This reservoir is used for filling the low pressure reservoir, for " flushing " the samples and to measure sample hydraulic conductance in the high pressure mode.
+The reservoir is a heavy duty plastic captive air tank.
 A flexible membrane divides the tank in two compartments, one for compressed air, and the other for water.
 Distilled or deionised ultra pure water MUST be used.
 In no case tap water can be employed (tap water may contain clay particles that will pass through the filter but plug the samples).
 It is recommended to degas water before use.
 Water is degassed by running a vacuum pump and active stirring.
-It is also recommended to add 10mmol of KCl in the water.
+It is also recommended to add 10mmol of KCl and 1mmol of CaCl2 in the water.

-- 1. Connect the reservoir with distilled degas water to Luer Water plug of the XYL'EM box with a Luer flexible tube. - 2.
-Set the 3 way AIR valve to EXHAUST to release the air pressure inside the HP reservoir and allow air exit upon refilling. - 3.
-Set the 3 way WATER valve to WATER, and set the 2 remaining valves to the θ .
-The pressure head between the water reservoir and the XYL'EM must be around 1m.
+- Connect the reservoir with distilled degas water to Luer Water plug of the XYL'EM-Plus box with a Luer flexible tube. - 2.
+Set the 3 way AIR valve to EXHAUST to release the air pressure inside the HP reservoir and allow air exit upon refilling. - Set the 3 way WATER valve to WATER, and set the 2 remaining valves to the 0.
+The pressure head between the water reservoir and the XYL'EM-Plus must be 1m or more.

-- 4. Wait until no water flow into the HP reservoir (about 0.5 litres if the reservoir was empty) - 5.
-When the HP reservoir is filled, set all the valves to their θ position.
+- 4. Wait until no water flow into the HP reservoir (about 0.5 liter if the reservoir was empty). - 5.
+When the HP reservoir is filled, set all the values to their θ position.